catalyst-cloud/catalystcloud-docs/source/block-storage/ephemeral-replacement.rst

 Create snapshot
 ---------------

-The first step is creating the snapshot of your instance.
-This is done using from the dropdown menu on the ephemeral instance:
+The first step is creating the snapshot of your instance, which is automatically done when you shelve an instance:

 .. image:: block-storage-assets/Snapshot-ephemeral.png

-After this, navigate to the **Images** section of the dashboard and locate your named snapshot, for this example we named ours 'Ephemeral-Snapshot'.
+After this, navigate to the **Images** section of the dashboard and locate your snapshot, for this example ours is named 'Ephemeral-instance-shelved'.
 Click create volume and follow the steps to creating a volume from this snapshot.

 .. image:: block-storage-assets/images-create-volume-red.png